VADL-26-27/gps-fw/README.md

 LoRa commands and telemetry payloads are sent with UART TX DMA.

-1. `Telem_Task` dequeues a completed telemetry item and formats its UART frame in a stable TX buffer.
+1. `Telemetry_Builder_Task` copies the latest valid fix and formats a radio frame.
+2. It posts that frame to the bounded LoRa TX mailbox/queue and returns; it never writes the UART or starts DMA directly.
-2. It starts TX DMA only when the UART and TX buffer are idle.
+3. `LoRa_Task` owns the UART, radio protocol state, and TX buffer.
+It starts TX DMA only when the UART and TX buffer are idle.
-3. The DMA-complete/UART-TC ISR marks the buffer available and advances the non-blocking transmit state machine.
+4. The DMA-complete/UART-TC ISR notifies `LoRa_Task`, which marks the buffer available and advances the non-blocking transmit state machine.

 The TX buffer must remain unchanged until transmit completion.
 A queue of buffers, or ownership flag per buffer, prevents a new payload from overwriting an active DMA transfer.